IAmAFKing/MEC733_Final_Project/to-do.md

-- [ ] turn speed to forward speed ratio for turns following line
+- [x] turn speed to forward speed ratio for turns following line
     - the sharper the turn, the slower the car needs to be or the sharper the turn needs to be
     - if the turn is too sharp, will it veer off course?
     - what is the fastest forward speed
+- [ ] End line condition
+- [ ] Servo code